StrategyJune 4, 2026·11 min read

 How to prepare for a retake

-Whether you are retaking in three weeks or three months, the process tends to look the same.
+Whether you're retaking in three weeks or three months, the process tends to look the same.

 Start with diagnosis.
 Use your score report, your memory of test day, and honest self-assessment to figure out what happened.

 Then build a targeted plan.
-Focus on the one to three areas that will make the biggest difference.
-There is usually no need to restart your entire prep from scratch unless the problems are foundational.
+Focus on the one to three areas that'll make the biggest difference.
+There's usually no need to restart your entire prep from scratch unless the problems are foundational.

 Before you rebook, validate.
-Two consecutive practice exams at your goal score is a strong signal you are ready.
+Two consecutive practice exams at your goal score is a strong signal you're ready.

-And do not underestimate the stuff around the test.
+And don't underestimate the stuff around the test.
 Sleep, diet, exercise, test-day routine — these things affect performance more than most people expect.

 If you want a structured approach to building a retake study plan, our complete guide to studying for the GMAT® walks through the whole process.
-And if you are coming back after a break, our study plan guide covers how to structure your time.
+And if you're coming back after a break, our study plan guide covers how to structure your time.

 Frequently Asked Questions